kiritsuzu/teraDPS-API/README.md

 }
 ```

-Below is a list of the properties that are currently recognized:
+Below is the list of the object properties:

-## Main properties (required)
+## Main Encounter properties

 ##### `areaId`
 - _Number_